|Language and Thinking|

 Ramchandani recalled Orwell's remarks that, since political language is usually the defense of the indefensible, it has to consist "largely of euphemism, and cloudy vagueness".
 She stated:" Anyone trying to impress, to sell or to obfuscate is likely to brutalise the language.
 Prominent offenders are businessmen, with their onboard customer service representatives, collision damage waivers, nonincremental growth opportunities and enhanced information management activities, providing innovative solutions and significant leverage in the use of resources, and thus permitting an increasing percentage of senior professional time to be expended on value-added solutions.
 Politicians can effortlessly match this.
 Their stock-in-trade is sustainable development, key performance indicators, the knowledge-based economy, inclusiveness and empowered communities, all offered up with mandatory passion, vision and excitement.
 Put politicians together with soldiers and you get Islamofascism, extraordinary rendition, self-injurious behavior incidents and the war on terror. "

 I have mentioned nonsense as a popular result of humans communicating among themselves.
 Other nonsense is adventitious, sometimes amusing, mostly confusing.
 The misuse of general categories is one my ongoing concerns.
-Of the recent category names, slogans and memes, I would select as the most misused: Health Care, Economy, National Security, Terrorism, Global, Pandemic, Virtual Reality, Artificial Intelligence, Outer Space.
+Of the recent category names, slogans and memes, I would select as the most misused: Health Care, Economy, National Security, Terrorism, Global, Pandemic, Virtual Reality, Cloud, Artificial Intelligence, Outer Space.
 Health should have remained one the basic English words, protected by a supreme language authority.
 Instead, health has been lost to the politicians and businessmen.
 In Canada health was used as the name for a new medical and hospital insurance act in 1967.
 Canada Health Insurance led to Ministries of Health and a commerce in health services and products.